What Are Sedatives?

 - zombie pills

 As a sedative, z-drugs are likely to produce euphoric effects of calm and relaxation if not taken before sleep.
-Because of the potential for abuse, Z-drugs should always be taken as directed.
+Because of the potential for use, Z-drugs should always be taken as directed.

 The third category of sedatives is a class of drugs called barbiturates.